CBD and Probiotics for Anxiety - the 1-2 Punch

 Each has a chemical signature and our immune system has to figure out what to let in and what to keep out.

-You're talking about trillions of interactions each meal!
+You're talking about trillions of interactions with each meal!

 If that barrier is functioning correctly, our body does a pretty good job.